Why allowing Ukraine to ship grain during Russia's war matters to the world

 “One major agricultural producer is waging war on another major agricultural producer, which is affecting the price of food and fertilizers for millions of people around the world,” said Caitlin Welsh, director of the Global Food and Water Security Program at the Center for Strategic and International Studies.

 The deal provides assurances that ships won't be attacked entering and leaving Ukrainian ports.
-Vessels are checked by Russian, Ukrainian, U.N. and Turkish officials to ensure they carry only food and not weapons that could help either side.
+Vessels are checked by Russian, Ukrainian, U.N. and Turkish officials to ensure they carry only food.

 WHAT HAS IT ACCOMPLISHED?